Skip to main content

 Sunray OS was developed by sykold.

 Sunray OS has received very positive reviews from players.
-Most players liked this game for its atmosphere but disliked it for its story.
+Most players disliked this game for its story.

 Sunray OS is a single player game.